dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 * Verifies and updates firewall settings.
 * Installs xCAT.
 * Configures xCAT databases basis ``input/provision_config.yml``.
-* Configures the control plane with NTP services for compute node synchronization.
+* Configures the control plane with NTP services for cluster  node synchronization.

 To call this playbook individually, ensure that ``input/provision_config.yml`` is updated and then run::